WalletConnect/walletconnect-docs/docs/specs/clients/chat/client-api.md

   }): Promise<void>;

-  // sends a chat message to an active chat thread public abstract message(params: {
+  // sends a chat message to an active chat thread
+  // This uses a chat queue as described in chat-message-queue.md public abstract message(params: {
     topic: string;
     message: string;